henrywu2019/BentoML/docs/README.md

-# BentoML Docs
+# Kappa Docs

-This directory contains the sphinx source text for BentoML docs, visit http://docs.bentoml.org/ to read the full documentation.
+This directory contains the sphinx source text for Kappa docs, visit http://docs.bentoml.org/ to read the full documentation.